No. 22 Mississippi State beats Mississippi 35-3 in Egg Bowl

 Mississippi State looked as though it would cruise to a fairly uneventful win before Ole Miss receiver A.J.
 Brown appeared to score a touchdown at the end of the third quarter.
 Players immediately started shoving, and the fight spilled into the end zone while both benches emptied onto the field.

 Mississippi State's Cameron Dantzler, Jamal Peters and Willie Gay Jr. were ejected, along with Ole Miss' C.J.
 Moore.
-The referee said every player on both teams received an unsportsmanlike penalty.
+Every player on both teams received an unsportsmanlike penalty.
 Gay was ejected because he already had one unsportsmanlike penalty earlier in the game.

 As for the game, Mississippi State (8-4, 4-4 SEC) won by sticking to what it's done best all year: running the ball effectively and playing terrific defense.
 The Bulldogs gained 122 yards rushing in the first quarter to set the tone and built a 14-0 lead by early in the second quarter.